• Skip to primary navigation

 This chocolate quinoa cake is perfect on many levels.
 Let me gush a bit:

 • It’s rich and chocolatey.
-You’ll feel like you’re indulging on a forbidden cake.
+You’ll feel like you’re indulging in a forbidden cake.

-• It’s 100 percent gluten free, so you can enjoy it if you have celiac disease or gluten sensitivity.
+• It’s 100 percent gluten-free, so it’s safe to enjoy if you have celiac disease or gluten sensitivity.

 Gluten-Free Chocolate Quinoa Cake 1